plone/training/docs/effective-volto/addons/use-repo-addon.md

 # Configure an unreleased add-on from an existing repository

-We use `mrs-developer` tool to manage the development cycle.
+We use `mrs-developer` tool to manage the development cycle of Volto add-ons.
 This tool help us to pull the remote code and configure the current project to have the add-on(s) available for the build.

 ## Add mrs-developer dependency and related script